Solrikk/PicTrace/README.md

  **_Harmony-Image:_** Elevate Your Visual Searches.
 At the heart of Harmony-Image lies an advanced platform designed for the precise discovery of similar images.
 By harnessing the power of structural similarity and keypoint matching algorithms, this tool offers a swift and accurate approach to image comparison.

 Whether uploading images directly or using URLs, Harmony-Image efficiently navigates through an extensive image database to find the best matches.
 Its adept use of asynchronous technology ensures rapid processing, turning your search into a seamless and fruitful experience.
-Discover the future of image search with Harmony-Image, where technology meets simplicity.

 ## Features
 - **Supports Multiple Languages** ☄️